learn-co-students/hypothesis-testing-houston-ds-082619/README.md

 * Students understand the difference between one-tailed and two-tailed tests.
 * Students can define the significance threshold $\alpha$ and its relation to p-value.
 * Students differentiate when to use z-tests vs. t-tests.
-* Students perform z-tests and t-tests using python libraries.
+* Students perform z-tests and t-tests using Python libraries.
+* Students should be able to calculate p-values for z-tests and t-tests.

 Relevant learning goals from Airtable: